 Student Disability Services and the Life Design Lab (formerly Career Center) are partnering to provide innovative resources and professional opportunities for students with disabilities.
 This page will be updated throughout the semester with current information about workshops, career opportunities, fellowships, internships and events.

 - Apply for Workforce Recruitment Program (WRP).
-The WRP helps qualified students and recent graduates with disabilities obtain internships and permanent positions with federal and private employers across the U.S. Student Registration opens August 23, 2021 at the Workforce Recruitment Program website.
+The WRP helps qualified students and recent graduates with disabilities obtain internships and permanent positions with federal and private employers across the U.S. Workforce Recruitment Program.